-When examining the specific terms of a contract for evidence of an intention to deliver, we are of the view that the contract must create an obligation on the counterparties to make or take delivery of the commodity and not merely an option to make or take delivery.
+When examining the specific terms of a contract for evidence of an intention to deliver, we are of the view that the contract must create an obligation on the counterparties to make or take delivery of the commodity.
 Subject to the comments below on subparagraph 2(1)(d)(ii), we are of the view that a contract containing a provision that permits the contract to be settled by means other than delivery of the commodity, or that includes an option or has the effect of creating an option to settle the contract by a method other than through the delivery of the commodity, would not satisfy the intention requirement and therefore does not qualify for this exclusion.